TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 #### 3.3.
 Image Dropdown Template

-You can customize the image dropdown template with the `foam.file-dropdown.image-template-format` setting.
+You can customize the image dropdown template with the `foam.fileDropdown.imageTemplateFormat` setting.

 <table>